How to Make a Painted Jute Rug: Easy DIY Checkerboard Design

 I panicked slightly for a moment and then just added a little bit of tap water to thin it out.

-Mixing white paint with fabric softener and water.
+Mixing white paint with fabric softener and water for the painted jute rug.

 Start by loading your paint brush lightly and then dabbing the paint getting into the fibers of the jute rug.